-There are many reasons people take sponge baths instead of just jumping in the bath or shower.
+There are many reasons people take sponge baths instead of taking full baths or showers…

 The sad thing is, I count us lucky!
 Globally, only 1 in 3 people has access to clean, piped water.

 The issue of water conservation has become a global hot topic.
 With climate change, we are seeing more and more droughts than ever before.
 Areas that once were lush are slowly turning into arid deserts.